Welcome to the Recruitment Policy Options Tooling Reference Guide!

 In Gorilla: Copy the Gorilla Experiment URL provided.

 In Prolific: Paste the Gorilla Experiment URL provided into the 'Study URL' field in Prolific.
 Gorilla automatically captures the Prolific ID and Session ID and stores them in Gorilla as a participant's 'Participant Public ID' and 'Participant External Session ID' respectively.
-These will then be visible in your Gorilla metrics - you will need to 'Unblind' your data to view the public ID within your metrics.
+You will need to 'Unblind' your data to view the public ID within your downloadable data.

 In Gorilla: On your experiment's Finish node(s), under Onward URL, enter your Prolific Redirect URL.